TL;DR: How to Develop a Mobile App

 - Data storage and security

-????Practical tip: Scalable backend design may cost more initially but reduces future rework
+Practical tip: Scalable backend design may cost more initially but reduces future rework

-6. Development Approach & Team Structure
+6. Development Team and Delivery Model

 The way you build your app also impacts cost.